-Patrol Region 2 Command is directed by an assistant chief who manages six police commanders and is responsible for the day to day operations, planning, supervision, and review of the Clear Lake, Downtown, Eastside, South Central, and Southeast, in addition to Traffic Enforcement.
+Patrol Region 2 Command is directed by an Assistant Chief who manages six police Captains and is responsible for the day to day operations, planning, supervision, and review of the Clear Lake, Downtown, Eastside, South Central, and Southeast and Traffic Enforcement.
 Each of the divisions under Region 2 is predominately located within the southeast quadrant of the city which has a population of approximately 484,820 and encompasses approximately 140 square miles.